2010 Asian Games: Closing ceremony

 Cultural performance of Incheon, host of the 2014 Games.
 On the stage were the local dance troupe "Arirang Party" and Taekwondo exponents.

 The closing ceremony began on November 27, 2010, at 20:06 local time in front of 35,000 spectators.

 The Ceremony included the handover of the Games from Guangzhou to Incheon.
-Wan Qingliang, the Mayor of Guangzhou handed over the OCA flag to the Mayor of Incheon Song Young-gil.
-The ceremony then proceeded with an eight-minute segment from Incheon called "Arirang Party" led by traditional percussionist Choi So-ri in Korean traditional costume along with taekwondo exponents.
-Famous Korean singer, songwriter, dancer, record producer and actor Rain also performed.
+The Asian Games flag was symbolically handed over from the city of Guangzhou to the Mayor of Incheon Song Young-gil.
+Famous Korean singer, songwriter, dancer, record producer and actor Rain performed.

 Medal table

 China led the medal table for the eighth consecutive time, setting a new record for the most number of gold medals (at 199 gold medals) won in a single Games.
 This bested their previous record of 183 gold medals won in the 1990 Asian Games.
 China became the first nation in the history of Asian Games to cross the 400 medal-mark in one edition.
 Macau and Bangladesh won their first Asian Games gold medals in wushu and cricket, respectively.
 Some 35 National Olympic Committees (except Kuwait who competed under the Olympic flag) won at least a single medal.
 27 NOCs won at least a single gold medal, thus leaving nine NOCs that did not win any medal at the Games.

 The top ten ranked NOCs at these Games are listed below.
 The host nation, China, is highlighted.